Smurph123452zq/Smurph123452zq/05_Logs/Session_Summaries/Session Logs/Session 5/Molten Heartstone Fallout.md

 tags: GardenOfBones, Heartstone, Ashqua, Consequence

-When the whispers from the molten heartstone charmed [[Skarhn]] and [[Hallar]], [[Eldar Grelamin]] seized the orb to keep them from touching it.
+When the whispers from the molten heartstone charmed [[Skarhn Runefall]] and [[Hallar]], [[Eldar Grelamin]] seized the orb to keep them from touching it.
 Their allies helped them break free, denying the stone a sacrifice and unleashing dangerous repercussions:

 - **Lingering Voices:** The charmed character continues to hear faint whispers for days, suffering disadvantage on Wisdom saving throws until cleansed.
 - **Awakened Defenses:** The shrine shudders with molten energy, reanimating nearby [[Restless Khenra]] or conjuring a [[Molten Effigy]] unless the heartstone is sealed.